 Your water heater has an anode rod to prevent its lining from corroding.
 This metal rod is usually made of aluminum or magnesium, and it’s sometimes referred to as a “sacrificial” rod because it’s designed to deteriorate.
 The problem is that it can only withstand so much corrosion before it fails.

-When this occurs, you must replace either the anode rod or your entire water heater.
+When this occurs, you must replace either the anode rod or schedule water heater replacement in Nashville.
 If you don’t, other components will begin corroding instead, weakening its structure and causing leaks.
 Your residential water heater safety is at stake without the anode rods doing their jobs.

 What causes water heaters to explode?
 In La Vergne, Tennessee, this sometimes happens due to gas leaks.